Patient360/qcdr/README.md

 * [Risk Adjustment - Method 3 - SQL Example]()

 ### Preparing Data for Submission
-The repo also provides the **measures descriptions** and **measures schemas** published by CMS every year since the IROMS measures were approved by CMS.
+The repo also provides the **measures descriptions** and **measures schemas** published by CMS every year since the MSK measures were approved by CMS.
 CMS publishes the **measures descriptions** and **measures schemas** every year on the QPP-CMS Github.
 Keet copies both the definitions and schema for each year and loads them here for ease.

 * [Measures Overview]()
 * [Measures Definitions/Schemas](measures)